macvean/my_first_endpoint/README.md

 Before explaining what is happening here, this is what our swagger spec will look like for our simple Endpoints API.

+**TODO:** Mention you need to add project ID to the top of the swagger spec.

 ##Getting Google Container Engine Ready
 Ok, so with our simple backend build, and our API spec'd out with Swagger, let's deploy it to GKE and manage it with Google Cloud Endpoints.